daveponet/DataPlay.js/README.md

 	Dave Paunesku
 	Nov, 2012

 	DataPlay.js makes it easy to subset and aggregate data.
-It contains:
-	The DataSet class and modifications to the String and Array prototypes.
 	See the bottom of DataPlay.js for use cases and unit tests.
+	It depends on jQuery.